GeoffreyBooth/coffeescript-gulp/README.md

 gulp
 ```

 It will start and enter watch mode.
-Save any file in `../coffeescript/src` or `../coffeescript/test` to recompile the CoffeeScript compiler and run the tests.
+Save any file in `../coffeescript/src` or `../coffeescript/test`, or `Cakefile`, to recompile the CoffeeScript compiler and run the tests.
+To run the tests in `node --harmony` mode, start via `gulp --test-harmony`.